Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes: The Method for Expert-Guided Decision-Making

-\paragraph{Intentions:} Motivate the student, Get the student to elaborate their answer, Correct the student's mistake, Hint at the student's mistake, Clarify a student's misunderstanding, Help the student understand the lesson topic or solution strategy, Diagnose the student's mistake, Support the student in their thinking or problem-solving, Explain the student's mistake (\eg{} what is wrong in their answer or why is it incorrect), Signal to the student that they have solved or not solved the problem, Other.
+The intentions are: Motivate the student, Get the student to elaborate their answer, Correct the mistake, Hint at the mistake, Clarify the misunderstanding, Help the student understand the lesson topic or solution strategy, Diagnose the mistake, Support the student in their thinking or problem-solving, Explain the mistake (\eg{} what is wrong in their answer or why is it incorrect), Signal to the student that they have solved or not solved the problem, Other.